TetianaZhuk/CurrExchange/README.md

 You should just enter the sale or purchase amount in this app and true rate will be defined automatically.

 ## Function count()
-calculates the amount of purchase / sale of currency depending on the initial data
+Calculates the amount of purchase / sale of currency depending on the initial data